 San Diego Ca 92171

-Dress like butterflies, bees, beetles or bats and flutter over to The Water Conservation Garden in El Cajon to celebrate opening day of the Dorcas E. Utter Memorial Butterfly Pavilion.
+Dress like butterflies, bees, or bats and flutter over to The Water Conservation Garden in El Cajon to celebrate opening day of the Dorcas E. Utter Memorial Butterfly Pavilion.
 Wear colorful, bright clothing and watch your kids’ eyes light up when butterflies land on their shoulders.
 Learn about the importance of butterflies and other pollinators from the garden’s educator Ms. Smarty Plants.
-Watch beautiful butterfly releases and make butterfly crafts.
-Take some home milkweed and drought-tolerant plants that butterflies seek out and extend the magic into your own backyard.
+Attend a pollinator party, watch beautiful butterfly releases and make crafts.
+Take home milkweed and drought-tolerant plants that butterflies seek out and extend the magic into your own backyard.

 Cost: $5/adults; $1/kids ages 3-17; Free/3 and under